Excel London

-ExCeL London (an abbreviation for Exhibition Centre London) is an international exhibition and convention centre in the Custom House area of Newham, East London.
-The former hospital is situated on a 100 acre site on the northern quay of the Royal Victoria Dock in London Docklands, located between Canary Wharf and London City Airport.
+Excel London (formerly styled as ExCeL, an abbreviation for Exhibition Centre London) is an international exhibition and convention centre in the Custom House area of Newham, East London.
+The facility is situated on a 100 acre site on the northern quay of the Royal Victoria Dock in London Docklands, located between Canary Wharf and London City Airport.

 History

-The centre was designed by Moxley Architects and built by Sir Robert McAlpine.
+The Centre was designed by Moxley Architects and built by Sir Robert McAlpine.
 It opened in November 2000.
 In May 2008 it was acquired by Abu Dhabi National Exhibitions Company.
-Phase II of development, which included building London's first International Convention Centre (ICC) and creating an "eastern arrival experience", was completed on 1 May 2010 with Phase 3 expected to be completed by 2023/24.
+Phase II of development, which included building London's first International Convention Centre (ICC) and creating an "eastern arrival experience", was completed on 1 May 2010.
+Phase 3 is expected to be completed in October 2024.

-In 2015, CentrEd at ExCeL was opened, which expanded the centre's facilities to incorporate training and meeting space near the western entrance of the venue overlooking Royal Victoria Dock.
+In 2015, CentrEd at Excel was opened, which expanded the centre's facilities to incorporate training and meeting space near the western entrance of the venue overlooking Royal Victoria Dock.

-The Royal Victoria Dock closed to commercial traffic in 1981, but it is still accessible to shipping.
+The Royal Victoria was closed to commercial traffic in 1981, but it is still accessible to shipping.
 The Centre's waterfront location allows visiting vessels to moor alongside the Centre.
 An example of this is HMS Sutherland visiting the 2005 London Boat Show.

 The design of the exhibition building consists of two column-free, rectangular, sub-divisible halls of approximately 479,493 sq. ft.
 (44,546 sq. m.), on either side of a central boulevard containing catering facilities and information points.
 There are also three sets of function rooms, one overlooking the water, another above the western end of the central boulevard, and the third on the north side of the building which are used for smaller meetings, seminars, presentations and corporate hospitality.
 The property is surrounded by six hotels, bars and restaurants, and 1,800 parking spaces situated underneath the property with 85 accessible spaces.